fulcrumgenomics/python-snakemake-template/README.md

 To use this framework:

-* Add additional tools to `python/toolkit/tools/`, where each tool is a python file.
+* Add additional tools to `toolkit/toolkit/tools/`, where each tool is a Python file.
 * Add a value to the `toolkit.Command` enum for each tool you create.
-* Add any additional dependentices to `python/pyproject.toml`.
+* Add any additional dependentices to `toolkit/pyproject.toml`.

 Note that DefOpt has the limitation that the same short name cannot be re-used for different parameters in different sub-commands.
 This is mostly a good thing as it encourages standardization between tools, but it does limit the pool of available short option names.